 Organization Description

 Founded in April 1999, Agastya International Foundation is a charitable education trust that runs one of the world's largest mobile hands-on science education programs for economically disadvantaged children and teachers.
-Through all its programs, Agastya has reached over 20 million children and 300,000 teachers in 22 states across India.
-Following the Covid-19 crisis Agastya has launched blended learning programs that integrate online/digital learning with physical learning at scale.
-By making practical, hands-on science education accessible to rural government schools, Agastya aims to transform the thinking of underserved and under-resourced children and teachers through its many flagship programs.
-Agastya Vision 2.0 plans to impact 100 million children and 1 million teachers in the next 10 years through its various innovative programs.
-Please refer to the following websites for detailed information on what we do.
+Through all its programs, Agastya has reached over 25 million children and 3,00,000 teachers in 24 states across India.
+By making practical, hands-on science education accessible to rural government schools, Agastya aims to transform the thinking of underprivileged children and teachers through its innovative and diverse programs which focus on STEAM related immersive learnings for children and teachers.

 Internship Responsibilities

-The following opportunities are an initial set of projects.
-Other projects can be identified and explored based on the candidate’s skillset and interests in alignment with Agastya’s vision and mission.
+The following projects are examples of what students worked on last summer.
+Agastya will be evolving the projects and can be explored based on the candidate's skillset and interests in alignment with Agastya’s vision and mission.

 Internship Details